- Personal development skills can be soft or technical skills.

 Personal development skills in the workplace

-While personal development skills can benefit all parts of your life, these may be useful in the workplace and help you advance your career:
+While personal development skills can benefit all parts of your life, these particular practices may be useful in the workplace and help you advance your career:

-Work well with others.
+- Work well with others.
 Good people skills make you a valued team member.
 You should be able to collaborate with and motivate others.
-Have the social skills to build relationships with colleagues, clients, customers and acquaintances of all types and backgrounds.
+Cultivate your social skills to build relationships with colleagues, clients, customers and acquaintances of all types and backgrounds.

-Organize your time, work and materials.
+- Organize your time, work and materials.
 Plan out tasks so you can complete them quickly and easily.
 Know what projects to prioritize if you are handling more than one.
-If you are well-organized, you may be better able to meet your deadlines.
+If you are well-organized, you may be better able to meet your deadlines and collaborate effectively with others..

-Guide those around you.
+- Guide those around you.
 Being a good leader requires confidence, vision and communication.
-People with these natural leadership skills can help their team progress and be productive without being controlling.
+People who build these leadership skills can help their team progress and be productive without being controlling.

 How to highlight personal development skills